Bill Bentley (music producer)

-Bill Bentley (born August 24, 1950, Houston, Texas, United States) is an American music industry executive, particularly notable for having produced tribute albums of the music of significant cult artists Roky Erickson (1990), Skip Spence (1999), Doug Sahm (2009) and Lou Reed (2013), in addition to other recording projects.
+Bill Bentley (born August 24, 1950, Houston, Texas, United States) is an American music industry executive, particularly notable for having produced tribute albums of the music of significant cult artists Roky Erickson (1990), Skip Spence (1999), Doug Sahm (2009) and Lou Reed (2024), in addition to other recording projects.

-History
+Early life

 Bill Bentley was born in Houston, Texas in 1950 and attended Lamar High School.
 He commenced playing drums at an early age.
 His music career started at the age of fifteen, when he interned at the KYOK-AM radio station in Houston.
 While in high school, he formed a band called The Aggregation, the local rivals of which were The Coachmen, from neighbouring Lee High School and featuring guitarist Billy Gibbons, later of ZZ Top.
 Bentley grew up in the newspaper business; his father, Bud Bentley, was a cartoonist and later the art director at the Houston Post.

 Bentley attended Southwestern University in Georgetown, Texas and later the University of Texas at Austin, where he joined a band of English majors called The Bizarros.
 The band was notable for including Velvet Underground founding member Sterling Morrison.
 Bentley had also developed an admiration for the 13th Floor Elevators during the Sixties, following the band extensively to dozens of Houston concerts starting at La Maison in 1965 on through to their last performances at Love Street Light Circus and Feel Good Machine in 1968.

+Career

+Journalism

 Bentley had developed typesetting skills, and was able to use these as an entry to a position in 1974 as the music editor at the Austin Sun bi-weekly newspaper.
-In 1978, Bentley became the in-house publicist for KLRN-TV in Austin, as well as for the stations' long-running television show Austin City Limits.
+In 1978, Bentley became the in-house publicist for KLRN-TV in Austin, as well as for the stations' long-running television show, Austin City Limits.

 In 1980, he became the music editor at the L.A.
 Weekly, being one of six people forming the core of the first editorial staff at that paper.